Find Affordable College Courses

 Women make up 50% of the geology majors at the school.

-Western Michigan University did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a bachelor’s degree.
-It came in at #6 on the list.
-WMU is a large public school located in the city of Kalamazoo.
+Western Michigan University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree geological and earth sciences programs.
+WMU is a fairly large public school located in the small city of Kalamazoo.

 About 35% of the students majoring in geology at the school are women while 65% are male.